martindevans/SupersonicSound/README.md

 ## Contributions

 Contributions are welcome!
 Please open up an issue before you write any code though, just in case I'm already working on something similar.

+## Known Issues

+ - All stuff to do with file systems (setFileSystem and attachFileSystem) seems to be broken, with null pointers cropping up frequently.
+This is probably a bug in the underlying wrapper and I need to contact FMOD about it.